 Keep your helmet clean by washing it with water and mild soap.
 Petroleum-based cleaners can damage the helmet’s outer surface.

 If your helmet’s face shield gets scratched, replace it quickly.
 A scratched shield can affect your ability to see where you’re going.

 Store your helmet in a secure, flat area where it’s unlikely to fall and suffer damage.
 Keep it away from gasoline, cleaning products, and exhaust fumes as well.

 Q. How should you measure your head for a motorcycle helmet?

-A. To figure out the proper size for your helmet, wrap a fabric tape measure around the widest part of your head, which is typically right above your eyebrows and just above your ears.
+A. To figure out the proper size for your helmet, wrap a fabric tape measure around the widest part of your head, which is typically right over your eyebrows and just over your ears.
 It also helps to know what shape your head is when choosing a size.